rajabatra/cmc-csci143/topic_13_finalproject/README.md

    CRUD = Create Read Update Destroy (everything you might want to do to a database)
 1. Design your own database schema
 1. Integrate knowledge from all parts of the course together
+1. Learn required new material "on your own"
 1. Have a production-ready project you can show off to future employers
 1. *If you took CS40:* see how much you've grown as a programmer